CarterPape/CarterPape.github.io/the-blog/decompiling-facebook/_posts/2018-06-05-whatsapp-and-facebook-just-dont-mix.md

     - secret conversations
     - Facebook Messenger
     - Messenger

-unlisted: true
 ---

 I'll begin near the end, with the departure of WhatsApp's founders from Facebook after they got acquired by the tech giant.
-From Elizabeth Dwoskin's story in *The Washington Post* published April 30, 2018, [WhatsApp founder plans to leave after broad clashes with parent Facebook]({{ page.ext-link }}):
+From Elizabeth Dwoskin's story in *The Washington Post* published April 30, 2018, [_WhatsApp founder plans to leave after broad clashes with parent Facebook_]({{ page.ext-link }}):

 > The billionaire chief executive of WhatsApp, Jan Koum, is planning to leave the company after clashing with its parent, Facebook, over the popular messaging service’s strategy and Facebook’s attempts to use its personal data and weaken its encryption, according to people familiar with internal discussions.